Liver: Anatomy, Functions and Liver Disease Biology Notes

 Appearance

-• Shaped like a Triangular.
+• Shaped like a Triangle.

 • Dark reddish-brown organ.

-• Weighs approximately 3 pounds.
+• Weighs approximately 3 pounds (1.36 KG).

 Blood Supply